-- The aim of the Financial Reporting Council (FRC) is to promote transparency and integrity in business.
-The FRC believes that encouraging entities 1 to prepare a high quality strategic report - which provides shareholders with a holistic and meaningful picture of an entity's business model, strategy, development, performance, position and future prospects - is a key part of achieving this aim. - The FRC believes the strategic report should be clear and concise and result in fair, balanced and understandable reporting.
-The guidance is therefore intended to encourage preparers to consider how the strategic report fits within the annual report as a whole, with a view to improving the overall quality of corporate reporting. - (iii) This guidance incorporates the following requirements relating to the strategic report: - (a) The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013; - (b) The Companies, Partnerships and Groups (Accounts and Non-Financial Reporting) Regulations 2016; and - (c) The Companies (Miscellaneous Reporting) Regulations 2018.
+- (i) The Financial Reporting Council's (FRC's) purpose is to serve the public interest by setting high standards of corporate governance, reporting and audit and by holding to account those responsible for delivering them.
+The FRC believes that encouraging entities to prepare a high quality strategic report - which provides shareholders with a holistic and meaningful picture of an entity's business model, strategy, development, performance, position and future prospects - is a key part of achieving this purpose. - (ii) The FRC believes the strategic report should be clear and concise and result in fair, balanced and understandable reporting.
+The Guidance on the Strategic Report (the Guidance) is therefore intended to encourage preparers to consider how the strategic report fits within the annual report as a whole with a view to improving the overall quality of corporate reporting. - (iii) This Guidance relates to the Companies Act 2006 requirement to prepare a strategic report, which was brought in through the following regulations: - (a) The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 (SI 2013/1970); - (b) The Companies, Partnerships and Groups (Accounts and Non-Financial Reporting) Regulations 2016 (SI 2016/1245); - (c) The Companies (Miscellaneous Reporting) Regulations 2018 (SI 2018/860); - (d) The Statutory Auditors Regulations 2017 (SI 2017/1164); and - (e) The Companies (Strategic Report) (Climate-related Financial Disclosure) Regulations 2022 (SI 2022/31). - (iv) It is also relevant to limited liability partnerships (LLPs) that are required to prepare a strategic report in accordance with the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008 (SI 2008/1911), which were amended by The Limited Liability Partnerships (Climate-related Financial Disclosure) Regulations 2022 (SI 2022/46).

-Aims of the guidance
+Aims of the Guidance

-- (iv) The FRC has developed guidance that aims to be: - (a) principles-based; - (b) mindful of recent developments in narrative reporting best practice; and - (c) aligned with the requirements in the UK Corporate Governance Code.
+- (v) The FRC has developed guidance that aims to be: - (a) principles-based; - (b) mindful of recent developments in narrative reporting best practice; and - (c) aligned with the requirements in the UK Corporate Governance Code.